whitneyburton/portfolios/students/1508/ross-edfort/20160121-ross_edfort-m3.md

 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/apicurious.md)

 API Curious is a project where I was required to create a 'clone' of a popular social media service by using their API.
-I chose to clone flicr, a photo hosting service where members can post pictures, comment, add tags, groups, etc.
+I chose to clone flickr, a photo hosting service where members can post pictures, comment, add tags, groups, etc.

 Evaluated by: Lovisa